Citation, DOI, disclosures and article data

-Sacroiliitis is an inflammation of one or both sacroiliac (SI) joints, and a common cause of buttocks or lower back pain.
-They can be a manifestation of a wide range of disease processes.
+Sacroiliitis (rare plural: sacroiliitides), is an inflammation of one or both sacroiliac (SI) joints, and a common cause of buttocks or lower back pain.
+Sacroiliitis can be a manifestation of a wide range of disease processes.

 Symptoms of sacroiliitis can vary.
 People with sacroiliitis commonly present with ipsilateral or bilateral buttock and/or midline lower lumbar area pain.
-Up to 50% may have pain radiated to the lower extremity.
+Up to 50% may have pain radiating to the lower extremity.

 The causes of sacroiliitis can be divided into unilateral or bilateral.
 See article: sacroiliitis (differential)